 We are living during a time of profound hurt, anger, frustration, and, for many, a time of deep disappointment and despair.
-It has become apparent that, as a nation, we need to do more than lament the overwhelming evidence of systemic racism.
+It has become apparent that, as a nation, we need to do more than lament the overwhelming evidence of systematic and strategic racism.
 We need to act with courage and perseverance in the face of this pattern of evil.
 We know that any act of racism, violence, and injustice are inconsistent with the heart of God.
 As Christians, we must proclaim the message of Christ’s redemption and reconciliation to the world.
 Scripture is very clear that all people are created in the image of God and inherently bear immeasurable value and worth.
 Our community should carry the priorities of the Kingdom of God, in which the dignity of each person is honored, and godly justice is implemented.

 We believe that it is possible to support both the peaceful protestors calling for change within the systems of power to eradicate racism, and also support the vast majority of law enforcement officers who do not engage in acts of police brutality but serve honorably protecting all people.
 We believe the Bible teaches us that favoritism and racism are wrong and that a system that treats our brothers and sisters of color with different outcomes is sinful.
 We also believe that while the Bible condemns stealing, looting, and violence, it also promotes righteousness and justice (Psalm 33:5; 89:14; 97:2; Micah 6:8).
 And this all points us to forgiveness and grace, which are required resources if we hope to be reconciled to God and each other.